pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 ## Conclusions for the Paper Buyer

-It is easy to understand why ordinary market book papers, whether of rag,&nbsp;{%- include pagebreak.html canvas=226 -%}&nbsp;
+It is easy to understand why ordinary market book papers, whether of rag, {% include pagebreak.html canvas=226 %}

 TABLE XXXV